Wildsong/docker-caddy-mediawiki/README.md

 * PHPFPM as the PHP server
 * Mariadb as the database

+I am using PHP 8.1 and it's not working 100% with the released version of mediawiki, I am going to live with it until mediawiki catches up.
+It is easier than backpedaling to PHP 7.

 I use Caddy as the webserver because I am using a Caddy reverse proxy.
 I am trying to keep things Caddy based.
 No real reason for this.
 I've also used the mediawiki docker which is based on Apache and I've run one on nginx.